leonawicz/SNAPQAQC/docs/md/qaqc_app_metadata.md

 rm(cities.meta.file, topDir)
 ```

-The `meta.RData` workspace used by the master QAQC Shiny app is loaded and re-saved.
+The `meta.RData` workspace used by the master QA/QC Shiny app is loaded and re-saved.

 ```r